-JBL is king of the hill when it comes to speakers, but it has a slew of true wireless offerings too.
-Today, we’re looking at the JBL LIVE 300 TWS a pair of pedestrian true wireless buds with smart features like Google Assistant and various listening modes to keep you safe.
+JBL is the king of the hill when it comes to speakers, but it has a slew of true wireless offerings too.
+Today, we’re looking at the JBL LIVE 300 TWS, a pair of pedestrian true wireless buds with smart features like Google Assistant and various listening modes to keep you safe.
 The LIVE 300 TWS is billed as the headset for everyone, so let’s put that notion to the test.

 Who should get the JBL LIVE 300 TWS?